×

 • Inability to put pressure or weight on the leg of the injured side

-• Outward turning of leg on the injured side
+• Outward turning of the leg on the injured side

 • Swelling or bruising around the hip area

 Surgery is almost always needed in the event of a hip fracture.
-Surgery is most effective when done as soon as possible after the injury.
-Having surgery done shortly after the injury helps shorten the length of time in the hospital, and reduces pain and complications following surgery.
+Surgery is most effective when performed as soon as possible after the injury.
+Having surgery done shortly after the injury helps shorten the time you will need to stay in the hospital, and also reduces pain and complications following surgery.
 The procedure may be delayed if other medical conditions need to be addressed first.

-The type of surgery depends on the patient’s age and the type or severity of the fracture.
+The type of surgery your doctor recommends will depend on your age and the type or severity of your hip fracture.
+Surgical methods for hip fracture repair include:

 • Hip pinning: Internal hip repair using metal screws, rods, or plates to hold the bone together while the fracture heals.
 This is the optimal choice when the bones can be properly lined up.